Sophycoder519/SweetHavenBakeryPart/README.md

   `srcset="… 400w, … 800w, … 1200w"` and
   `sizes="(max-width:640px) 100vw, (max-width:1024px) 50vw, 33vw"`.

+### Part 3 (JavaScript + Backend)
+- **Form Handling**: Using JavaScript to validate form fields, provide feedback to users, and send submissions to the bakery’s email (or via a service like Formspree).
+- **Interactive Elements**: Add interactivity such as success/failure notifications after form submission, and dynamically updated content.
+- **Backend Integration**: Integrate a backend to handle form submissions securely (Formspree, Firebase, or custom server-side handling).

 ## 6) Timeline and Milestones
 Part 1
 | Milestone | Target Date | Status |